Jango73/CuteGit/README.md

 * Make a list view for a flat listing of changed files
   * With a button to switch between tree and flat views
 * Rename a commit (that has not been pushed)
-* Reset HEAD to a commmit
+* Reset HEAD to a commit
 * Amend
 * Rebase